Julio Cid

-Julio Eduardo Cid Lagos (born January 11, 1983), also known as Julio Eduardo in Indonesia, is a Chilean former footballer who last played for Persipon Pontianak of the Liga Indonesia Premier Division.
+Julio Eduardo Cid Lagos (born January 11, 1983) is a Chilean former footballer who last played for Persipon Pontianak of the Liga Indonesia Premier Division.

 Career

 In Chile

 Cid had stints with Universidad Católica, Deportes Puerto Montt, Curicó Unido, Ñublense, Deportes Valdivia, Huachipato and Colchagua before moving abroad.

 Balestier Khalsa

 Plying his trade with Balestier Khalsa of the Singapore S.League in 2009, Eduardo suffered an injury while playing for them, forcing him to miss some matches including a 1–4 defeat to Gombak United.
 Besides that, the Chilean midfielder participated in the 2009 Singapore League Cup, winning his first S.League game in a 2–1 triumph over Young Lions.

 During his time in Singapore, Eduardo was sent off once, when he got two straight yellow cards in a 0–0 tie with Sengkang Punggol.

 Persipon Pontianak

 Along with Chilean footballer Juan Luis Lillo, Eduardo claimed that Persipon Pontianak owed them eight months' worth of pay.
 However, when they went to see Edi Rusdi Kamtono, the proprietor of the club, he blatantly stated he did not want to pay them anymore.